Research in Lisbon is worth it

 The offer of cultural events such as theater, concerts, film cycles, opera and exhibitions is quite diverse and accessible, as is access to sporting equipment and events, particularly those related to the practice of water sports.

-According to the European Commission report, Lisbon occupies second place in the general ranking of the group of cities in the XL category (between 500 thousand and one million inhabitants) that evaluates the performance of European cities in the areas of culture and creativity (7 ).
+According to the European Commission report, Lisbon positions itself in the general ranking of the group of cities in the XXL category (more then one million inhabitants) (7 ).

 Safety & Stability